-ATLANTA — The Georgia Board of Pardons and Paroles approved a Griffin man's execution to move forward after a hearing Tuesday morning, the board announced in an email.
+ATLANTA — The Georgia Board of Pardons and Paroles allowed a Griffin man's execution to move forward after a hearing Tuesday morning, the board announced in an email.

-They approved for 59-year-old Willie Pye's execution to take place on Wednesday.
+They approved for the execution of 59-year-old Willie Pye's to take place on Wednesday.

 Pye was convicted in the 1993 killing and rape of Alicia Yarbough in Spalding County.